-- Select a font, font size, or other formatting options under Format in the right hand pane.
-You can also use the advanced format options, such as line spacing, character spacing, horizontal scaling, stroke width, and color.
+- Select a font, font size, or other formatting options under Format in the Content Editing panel.
+Click the plus sign to expand the panel and expose the advanced options: line spacing, character spacing, horizontal scaling, stroke width, and color.

 For legal reasons, you must have purchased a font and have it installed on your system to revise text using that font.